-A source may include those referred to as agents, informants and officers working undercover.
+A source may include those referred to as agents, informants, the Council's own officers or members of the public.

 A purpose is covert, in relation to the establishment or maintenance of a personal or other relationship, if and only if, the relationship is conducted in a manner that is calculated to ensure that one of the parties to the relationship is unaware of the purpose.